methodgames/methodgames.github.io/roleplay.md

 - Toxicity and disrespect toward staff will not be tolerated including refusal to comply in regards to server matters.
 Constructive criticism is welcome.

 ### Building and Admin Spawning
-- At any time you may reach out to an admin to either <ins>trade your building resources for admin stacks or trade 4 of your wind turbines (not just the materials) for a test generator.</ins>
+- At any time you may reach out to an admin to ~~either <ins>trade your building resources for admin stacks or~~ <ins>trade 4 of your wind turbines (not just the materials) for a test generator.</ins>
 - If you have made progress with an RP building and you are in need of something you cannot normally get by crafting or looting, you may reach out to an admin for assistance.
 - If there is a service you would like help with, we encourage you to first reach out to other players.
 Please do not ask admins for free items.